nwsw/nwcplugin-api/api/nwc.md

 This enables a script to hook into existing events or areas of NWC.
 Possible HookType values include:

  - "**userdraw**" -> 'UserObjType', *Lua-function*

-   This enables a local drawing function found in the script to use methods from the nwcdraw package to render any user objects that use this object type.
+   <br>This enables a local drawing function found in the script to use methods from the nwcdraw package to render any user objects that use this object type.

  - "**userplay**" -> 'UserObjType', *Lua-function*

-   This enables a local play function, which can use methods from the nwcplay package to send custom MIDI messages for this object type.
+   <br>This enables a local play function, which can use methods from the nwcplay package to send custom MIDI messages for this object type.

 ------------------------------------